ConsultingMD/blog/source/_posts/2015-06-02-convention-and-the-polymorph.markdown

 Now, since you're a good open-source Rails coder who doesn't repeat oneself -- nor anybody else you can find on Rubygems or via StackOverflow -- imagine you'd like to use the [audited](https://github.com/collectiveidea/audited) gem to audit changes to these tables.
-We will have two problems:
+We will have two problems and a foreshadowing:

 1. We'll have to patch the gem.
 2. And then the generated SQL will only work for very slow definitions of "work"